rusenask/lgc/README.md

 * List Bookmarks - not present in API v2
 * get/stats - not present in API v2

+### Loggin

+LGC uses logrus logging middleware.
+If "debug" mode in configuration is set to true - debug level logs are being written as well.
+You can set different logging levels in server.go

 ### Compatibility
 API compatibility issues:
 * Need to find a way to end a specific version.
 Current API v2 needs scenario name to end session: